BlockstreamResearch/bip-frost-dkg/README.md

     return simplpedpop_finalize(simpl_state, my_idx, vss_commitments_sum, shares_sum, Eq, eta)
 ```

-### RecPedPop
+### ChillDKG

-RecPedPop is a wrapper around EncPedPop which also includes the built-in equality check protocol `certifying_Eq`.
+ChillDKG is a wrapper around EncPedPop which also includes the built-in equality check protocol `certifying_Eq`.
 Its advantage is that recovering a signer is securely possible from a single seed and the full transcript of the protocol.
 Since the transcript is public, every signer (and the coordinator) can store it to help recover any other signer.